Louis Walsh: Ireland's Got Talent

-In May 2015, it was announced that Walsh, would be launching a new Irish talent show, produced by Cowell, as a judge, set to premiere in 2017 or 2018.
+In May 2015, it was announced that Walsh would be launching a new Irish talent show, produced by Cowell, with himself as a judge, set to premiere in 2017 or 2018.
 Walsh stated that he would like to broadcast an Irish edition of Got Talent, though he stated that the untitled talent show was only in early development.
-Walsh later confirmed himself on ITV's This Morning as head judge on the show, Ireland's Got Talent, alongside judges Michelle Visage, Denise Van Outen and Jason Byrne.
+Walsh later confirmed himself on ITV's This Morning as head judge on the show, Ireland's Got Talent, alongside judges Michelle Visage, Denise van Outen and Jason Byrne.
 The show launched on 3 February 2018 on TV3 and ran for two series before being cancelled in July 2019.

 Junk Kouture

 Walsh has been a judge on sustainable fashion programme Junk Kouture since 2014 and has been joined by celebrities such as Rosanna Davison, Vogue Williams and Michelle Visage on the judging panel in recent years.